 Table 4-2 below summarizes the total project cost with construction costs, non-construction costs, and contingency as separately stated.
 The cost estimates are provided as rough order of magnitude for comparison purposes only.
 Project construction costs were estimated for the alternatives based on conceptualized designs.
 Rough order of magnitude quantities have been developed and unit costs have been derived from similar NYSDOT item costs, recommended manufacturer costs and other similar project known costs.
 The costs are assumed to represent scale differences between the alternatives but are by no means considered accurate for detailed construction estimates.
-Cost estimate (as well as operations and maintenance) details are given in Appendix B.
+Cost estimates (as well as operations and maintenance) include engineering, modeling, permitting, construction and oversight.
+See Appendix B for more details of each estimate.